-You can do this by contacting the police in writing.
+You can request to view the speeding ticket photo evidence by contacting the police in writing.
 If there is evidence of you speeding it will be included in your court hearing.

 If you were caught by a speed camera you would have been served with a notice of intended prosecution nip for short.
 If you identify yourself as the vehicle’s driver you can include a letter.